 - Click Join An Existing Site.

 - Type the administrator name and password of the site you want to join.
-This can be the same user name and password that you used when you created the site (the primary site administrator), or it can be another ArcGIS Server user account to whom the server administrator has granted administrative privileges.
+This can be the same user name and password that you used when you created the site, or it can be another ArcGIS for Server user account to whom the server administrator has granted administrative privileges.

 - Choose the cluster that you want this machine to join.